YOUR Life is a Movie

 Okay, it’s true.
 My life isn’t a movie, and your life isn’t a movie, but I do see the world around me as art and my favorite medium is the magic of the moving picture.

-I thought the best way to start off this Substack newsletter would be with a guest post that I did for Suleika Jaouad’s The Isolation Journals called “Your Life is a Movie” which this blog/newsletter is named after.
+I thought the best way to start off this Substack newsletter would be with a guest post that I did for Suleika Jaouad’s The Isolation Journals called “Your Life is a Movie”.

 The Isolation Journals is a gorgeous creative community.
 They deliver writing prompts from various creatives including Elizabeth Gilbert, Jon Batiste, Maggie Rogers, and moi, to help transform “isolation into creative solitude and connection.”